AlvaroNaranjo/Embedded-Systems-Design/README.md

 Embedded-Systems-Design
 =======================

-Prototypes of products: Combining hardware and software to come up with the next greatest invention!
+Prototypes of products: Combining hardware and software to create the next greatest inventions!